Robert Jakobi: Awards

 In December 2013, Metcalfe's Food Company were featured as one of ten ‘Ones to Watch’ in the Sunday Times Fast Track 100.
 The Fast Track 100 ranks the fastest growing privately owned companies in the UK.

 In April 2014, Robert Jakobi along with Julian Metcalfe were named as London & South finalists for the 2014 Ernst & Young Entrepreneur of the Year Award.
 The award is considered one of the world's most prestigious business awards and is held in more than 145 cities and in more than 60 countries worldwide.

 In May 2014, Metcalfe's Food Company were announced as one of the winners of The Santander Breakthrough 50 Awards.
 The awards celebrate the UK's top 50 most exciting fast-growth companies.

 In July 2014, Robert was selected as one of 30 Young Guns.
 Young Guns celebrates annually the best 30 entrepreneurs aged 35 or under in the UK.

 In December 2014, Metcalfe's Food Company were ranked at number 4 in the Sunday Times Fast Track 100.

 In January 2015, Robert was selected on the Forbes 30 Under 30 in Food & Wine.
 In 2015 Forbes picked 600 people in 20 fields including Food & Wine.

 Appearances

 One Young World

 On 16 October 2014, Robert was invited by One Young World as a special delegate to head a panel on successful young entrepreneurs at their annual summit in Dublin.
 The panel was chaired by Barclays CEO Anthony Jenkins and also included Hailo's Jay Bregman, made.com's Julien Callede, One Fine Stay's founder Tim Davey and YouTube celebrity Michelle Phan.

-The summit brings together the generations’ most passionate young people to debate issues of universal concern.
+The summit brings together young people to debate issues of global concern.

 Jakobi explained that the panel was to have a particular focus on the importance of inspiring youth entrepreneurship in an interview he did with Bloomberg prior to the summit.